NickCodesGood/sales-dashboard-demo-api/README.md

 ## Additional Notes

 Always ensure your database credentials are kept securely.
 Avoid hardcoding them directly in the `settings.py`.
 Instead, consider using environment variables or a secrets management solution, especially for production setups.

-## Feedback & Contributions

-We welcome your feedback and contributions.
-Please raise any issues or pull requests on the repository's issue tracker or contact \[Your Contact Details\].